-All of these materials, along with any additives, are loaded into the concrete mixer and mixed together.
+All of these materials, along with additives, are loaded into the concrete mixer to make ready mixed concrete.

 Is cement the same as concrete?

 No. Cement and concrete are commonly confused.
-Although the terms cement and concrete often are used interchangeably, cement is actually an ingredient of concrete.
-Concrete is a mixture of aggregates, water, and cement.
+Although the terms cement and concrete are often used interchangeable, cement is actually an ingredient of concrete.
+Concrete is a mixture of cement, water and aggregates.